tapan-samal/Interview-Questions/JavaScript.md

        The Event loop is a fundamental mechanism in JavaScript for executing code asynchronously. <br>  It allows JavaScript to perform non-blocking operations despite being single-threaded. <br>
        The event loop continuously checks the call stack and the callback(macrotask) queue. <br>
-       When call stack is empty, the event loop takes the first function from the queue and pushes it to call stack for execution. <br>
+       When call stack is empty, the event loop pushes function from the event queue to call stack for execution. <br>
        After completing execution, the call stack removed on last-in-first-out (LIFO) principles. <br>  The event loop is responsible for making JavaScript responsive and interactive. <br> <br>
        In event loop, another task queue also created called microtask queue, the tasks like promises and MutationObserver. <br>